robertcraven/mockturtle/README.md

 We accept the following language:

-> `turtle name`
+ - `turtle name`
-> create a new turtle identified by the given name
+   create a new turtle identified by the given name
->  `move name x`   - moves the named turtle forward by x units
+ - `move name x`
+   moves the named turtle forward by x units
->  `left name x`   - rotate the turtle anticlockwise by x degrees
+ - `left name x`
+   rotate the turtle anticlockwise by x degrees
->  `right name x`  - rotate the turtle clockwise by x degrees
+ - `right name x`
+   rotate the turtle clockwise by x degrees
->  `pen name up`   - lift the pen off the 'paper'
+ - `pen name up`
+   lift the pen off the 'paper'
->  `pen name down` - put the pen down so subsequent moves draw on screen
+ - `pen name down`
+   put the pen down so subsequent moves draw on screen
->  `colour name c` - set the drawing colour of the turtle appropriately
+ - `colour name c`
+   set the drawing colour of the turtle appropriately

 In addition:

+ - `bye`
->  `bye`           - closes the application
+   closes the application
+ - `status`
->  `status`        - prints the current states of all the terminals
+   prints the current states of all the terminals

 where:

-  x, for 'move', must be castable to a float (so it can be negative or 0) x, for 'left' and 'right', must be castable to a float in [0,360) c - must be one of ['azure', 'beige', 'black', 'blue', 'brown',
+  - x, for `move`, must be castable to a `float` (so it can be negative or 0)
-                      'chartreuse', 'chocolate', 'coral', 'cyan',
-                      'firebrick', 'gainsboro', 'gold', 'gray','green',
-                      'indigo', 'lavender', 'lime', 'magenta',
-                      'maroon', 'olive', 'orange', 'pink', 'plum',
-                      'purple', 'red', 'salmon', 'tan', 'thistle',
-                      'tomato', 'violet', 'white', 'yellow']
+  - x, for `left` and `right`, must be castable to a `float` in [0,360)
+  - c must be one of `['azure', 'beige', 'black', 'blue', 'brown', 'chartreuse', 'chocolate', 'coral', 'cyan', 'firebrick', 'gainsboro', 'gold', 'gray','green', 'indigo', 'lavender', 'lime', 'magenta', 'maroon', 'olive', 'orange', 'pink', 'plum', 'purple', 'red', 'salmon', 'tan', 'thistle', 'tomato', 'violet', 'white', 'yellow']`